RFM-Editing: Rectified Flow Matching for Text-guided Audio Editing: Proposed Method

 \section{Proposed Method}

-Fig. \ref{fig:pipeline} shows the training and inference-time editing pipeline of RFM-Editing, the first unified RFM-based instruction-guided audio editing model that jointly trains three editing tasks.
-Built upon the LDM \cite{rombach2022high}, RFM-Editing integrates an audio feature extractor, a low-rank adaptation (LoRA \cite{hu2022lora})-tuned text encoder for instruction understanding, a UNet for text-guided latent editing, and a HiFi-GAN decoder \cite{kong2020hifi} for waveform reconstruction.
+Fig.~\ref{fig:pipeline} shows the training and inference-time editing pipeline of RFM-Editing, the first unified RFM-based instruction-guided audio editing model that jointly trains three editing tasks.
+Built upon the LDM \cite{rombach2022high}, RFM-Editing integrates an audio feature extractor, a low-rank adaptation (LoRA \cite{hu2022lora})-tuned text encoder for instruction understanding, a U-Net for text-guided latent editing, and a BigVGAN vocoder \cite{lee2022bigvgan} for waveform reconstruction.
 RFM-Editing also concatenates latent with original features channel-wise and resets reverse diffusion initialization state to preserve unedited regions.